jbogdani/BraDyCMS/docs/faq.md

 Images can be loaded by clicking, in the lower part of the page, the `Upload file` button.
 More images can be load simultaneously.
 An easier way to load more images is by simply dragging and dropping them from your computer to the button.

-After the images are loaded you can entre the captions, bu writing in the `Description` column.
+After the images are loaded you can enter the captions, by writing in the `Description` column.
 Clicking on save will save all captions.

 An easy way to create image thumbnails is by using the `(Re) create thumbnail` button in the Thumbnail column.
 This will create an image thumbnail measuring 200x200px.